-Paul will be speaking on the panel Future of Work and Learning: Roles of Organizations and Individuals, which will look at how technologies such as artificial intelligence, Internet of Things and blockchain are affecting the way we work and live.
+Paul will be speaking on the panel Future of Work and Learning: Roles of Organizations and Individuals, which will look at how technologies such as artificial intelligence, Internet of Things and blockchain are affecting the way we work and live majorly, such as using blockchain for real estate and in many other industries as well.
 Paul will draw on his experience and that of Digital Workplace Group’s non-corporate initiative Digital Nations Group, to share insights on how we can prepare people and organizations for the unknown jobs of the future.

 Held at Royal Dublin Society in Dublin, Ireland, the summit will take place on November 5–9, 2018.
 For more information, visit www.nethopeglobalsummit.org

 NetHope enables committed organizations to change the world through the power of technology.
 Bringing together global leaders in the non-profit and technology sectors, they embrace big challenges through innovation and collaboration in a unique model that has proven to have powerful results for more than a decade.

 For more information, please visit nethope.org